Computational-conSequences/NCBIGenomes/README.md

 There's no dry option, there's no much in terms of warnings, etc.

-If you want to try something small:
+If you want to try a small set of genomes:

 updateGenomes.pl prokaryotes Chromosome

-This set is somewhat small.

-The genomes are saved under the ncbi directory.
+The genomes are saved under the ncbi directory (for example ncbi/Protists).